This activity can be used in both Microflows and Nanoflows.

 5 Output Properties

-Variable name defines the name of the result list or object variable.
+This is the name of the list or object returned by the Retrieve activity.
 It can be used by all activities that follow this activity.